Learn more about the factors that dictate your car insurance rates, compare top insurers, and save.

 While you might want to finish shopping for car insurance as quickly as possible, it’s important to do your due diligence and find the right company.
 At the end of the day, car insurance is designed to protect and benefit you.
 If you were to be injured or have your car totaled in an accident, your insurer’s customer service and claims satisfaction would be vital.

-We’ve listed the top insurance companies, according to JD Power Customer Satisfaction Surveys, with corresponding average annual premiums.
+We’ve listed America's best auto insurance companies, according to J.D.
+Power Customer Satisfaction Surveys, with corresponding average annual premiums.

 Highest-ranked car insurance companies in the US